jpvanhal/siilo/docs/api.rst

 API reference
 =============

-.. module:: silo
+.. module:: siilo

-This part of the documentation covers all the public classes and functions in Silo.
+This part of the documentation covers all the public classes and functions in Siilo.

 Storage Interface
 -----------------

-.. module:: silo.storages.base
+.. module:: siilo.storages.base
 .. autoclass:: Storage
    :members: